 Baseline the Security Before Migration

 Many businesses operate a security architecture developed around isolated security devices, inconsistent application of security policies, and decentralized management of security strategies.
-The migration project aggravates the situation since companies opting to transfer their applications and data deploy tools to secure both in-house and remote environments.
+The migration project aggravates the situation since companies opt to transfer their applications and data deploy tools to secure both in-house and remote environments.
 In such circumstances, an enterprise will need to control the security sprawl and implement a centralized security strategy by following these steps:

 - Please review and understand the current security posture and its implications for the business goals.

 - Determine if the organization has put in place appropriate policies and procedures for the present and proposed IT environments